Is your anxiety considered normal, or is it more serious? this article includes tips and ideas on how to help get rid

 If the anxiety is just a normal reaction to everyday things, (does not apply to serious anxiety disorders) then there are certain things that can be done to help reduce it.

 Outward Focus – Focus your attention externally rather than internally.
 Anxiety is worse when you’re self reflexive and inward thinking.
 Live in the moment and focus your attention outward to other people, or even the environment around you.
 Negative internal thinking can’t manifest if you don’t give it the opportunity to.

 Be Prepared – Let’s use public speaking as an example, the anxiety in this situation comes from fear of messing up the speech, letting people down and being publicly embarrassed.
 One way to reduce the anxiety here would be to make sure you are prepared.
 If you have a speech to remember, make sure you know it like that back of your hand.

 Positive Self Talk – Anxiety can cause a lot of negative thoughts to enter into our heads.
 Positive self talk can be a great way to stop some of those negative unconscious thoughts from influencing us.

 Question the Anxiety – Ask yourself what are you really afraid of and what is likely to actually happen.
-Much of anxiety is simply irrational fear and it can sometimes be reduced by rational thinking.
-Rational thinking can make you realize it is irrational and it helps to reduce the power the anxiety has over you.
+Much of anxiety is simply irrational fear, and it can sometimes be reduced by rational thinking.
+Rational thinking can make you realize it is irrational, and this helps to reduce the power the anxiety has over you.

 Serious anxiety disorders should be dealt with by a doctor or a specialist.